titedog/gw-mapmaking-help/gloomwood_cheats.md

 ## Lists

-Lists all objects of certain types.
+The `list` command lists all registered objects of certain types.
+This can work with many types of objects, such as `props`, `weapons`, `entities`, and more.

+If we wanted to see a list of all `items` in the game, we could run this command:
 ```
 list items
-list ai
-list prop
 ```
+And it would output every item to the `Runtime Console`.

 Here is every valid list command:
 ```